kurator-dev/kurator/docs/content/en/docs/fleet-manager/application.md

 Please note the following considerations:

 1. You have the option to set a default selector for all policies under `application.spec.destination`, or to configure it within individual policies.
-Kurator gives precedence to the policy-level setting - it resorts to the default setting only when the destination within the policy is not set.
+Kurator gives precedence to the policy-level setting - it resorts to the default setting only when the destination within the policy is not set.And when both `application.spec.destination` and `application.spec.destination[].destination` are empty, it will be [deployed directly in the cluster where kurator resides](/docs/fleet-manager/application/#deployment-application-in-single-cluster).

 1. To ensure that the policy functions as expected, selectors should be added to the cluster prior to running the application.